mariamar95/Greek-Mythology-Quiz/README.md

      - Users can play the Quiz
      - Users can test their knowledge in Greek Mythology
      - Users can submit their scores and compete with other players
-     - Users can turn the music on and off

   - ##  **Design**
     -  **Colour Scheme:**